Sigma-Labs-XYZ/Example-Technical-Tests/practice/tiny_robot.md

                                                    ooooo
 ```

-A tiny robot can carry up to five items.
+A tiny robot can carry up to **five** items without malfunctioning.
 Robot instructions are represented as strings, where

 - `v` means 'put down one held item'
 - `^` means 'pick up one item'